CSCfi/csc-user-guide/docs/computing/connecting.md

    one *public key* and one *private key*.
 These keys should be generated

-   on the computer you are using to connect to Puhti.
+   on the computer you are using to connect to CSC supercomputers.
-2. **Copy public key to Puhti**: Only the *public key* should be
+2. **Copy public key to supercomputer**: Only the *public key* should be

-   copied to Puhti, don't copy the private key.
+   copied, don't copy the private key.

 !!! warning "Note"
     The private key should never be shared with anyone, not even with